Would Legal Prostitution Decrease Sexual Violence Such as Rape?

 "A study conducted in Queensland... show[ed] a 149% increase in the rate of rape when legal brothels were closed in 1959, while other offenses against the person by males increased only 49%."

-Khushwant Singh, columnist and novelist, wrote in the Sep.
+Khushwant Singh, the late columnist and novelist, wrote in the Sep.
 28, 2002 The Tribune (India) article enititled "How A Rapist Should Be Punished" that:

 "...[A] necessary step [to prevent rape] is to legalise prostitution — carried out in brothels or by call-girls — provided the sex workers are adults and have not been forced into the trade.
 The more you try to put down prostitution, the higher will be the incidence of crime against innocent women.
 You may find the idea repulsive but ponder over it and you will realise there is substance in the argument."